bidursapkota00/HTML-and-CSS/README.md

 - **Linear**: Colors transition in a straight line
 - **Radial**: Colors transition from center outward
 - The values to top, to bottom, to left, and to right are equivalent to the angles 0deg, 180deg, 270deg, and 90deg, respectively. o deg = bottom to top [ to top ]
+- There can be multiple background. (colors, image)

 ### Example Code: